steveyeh9872/godirect-js/README.md

 A JavaScript library to easily interact with [Vernier Go Direct® Sensors](https://www.vernier.com/products/sensors/go-direct-sensors).

+This is a modified version of the original @vernier/godirect package, changing minMeasurementPeriod to 1.

 ## Requirements

 This library is currently only implemented using [WebBluetooth](https://webbluetoothcg.github.io/web-bluetooth/) and [WebHID](https://wicg.github.io/webhid/) both of which have limited browser support